Dingyijiang1/PeterJiangDingyi.github.io/_pages/about.md

 # 💻 Internships
 - *2023.06 - 2023.12*, LLM Intern, [Frontis](https://frontis.cn/), China.
-  1. Responsible for large model fine-tuning (supervised fine-tuning) and pretraining using the Slurm cluster.
+  1. Responsible for uplifting the performance of LLMs by SFT using the Slurm cluster.
   2. Given that the few-shot capability of LLMs is far superior to their zero-shot capability, we have studied the application of <a href='https://github.com/mechsihao/FaissSearcher'>search algorithms</a> in commercial real-time user interactions to provide pre-prepared examples to the LLM in order to enhance the model's performance.
   3. Conduct data analysis and data cleaning for Llama large model SFT and pretraining, including manual sampling, multi-threaded character-level processing, and quality and coherence evaluation using the Bert model.
   4. Perform benchmark evaluations and ranking for large models.